tendermint/tendermint/docs/architecture/adr-047-handling-evidence-from-light-client.md

 as a sanity check.
 If this fails we have to drop the witness.

 2. We begin to query and verify the witness's headers using bisection at the same heights of all the intermediary headers of the primary.
-If bisection fails we can call the witness faulty and drop it.
+If bisection fails or the witness stops responding then we can call the witness faulty and drop it.

-3. We eventually reach a verified header at a height which is not the same as the intermediary header.
+3. We eventually reach a verified header by the witness which is not the same as the intermediary header.
 This is the point of bifurcation (This could also be the last header).

 *NOTE: If this is not the last header, we could continue to verify up to the witness's final header, but this is unnecessary.
 We have all the data we need to investigate if an attack has occurred.*

-4. From the two divergent headers and the common header and validator set with which they have at least 1/3 of the validator power voting in both, the light client first checks for lunatic, then duplicate vote and finally amnesia.
+4. Finding the point of bifurcation could have come about in two ways:

+	i.
+The light client could directly jump via bisection of the witness's headers from one intermediary header height to another

+	ii.
+The light client needs to verify further headers in between the two intermediary heights.

+	For the first case, this implies, if it is a lunatic attack, that some validators are still in the canonical validator set.

+	For the second case this implies either that the validators that were part of the lunatic attack are no longer in the canonical validator set or that the witness has performed a lunatic attack.

+	In both cases, the light client checks for lunatic attack against the primary and also for equivocation.
+	For the second case, the light client runs the same detector but now against the witness using the trace it provided as the input and the primary as the cross-checking provider.

+*NOTE: There is also a even slimmer chance that both providers are performing lunatic validator attacks from different cabal groups.
+In this situation, the light client will halt without producing valid evidence.*

 ### Checking for a Lunatic Attack.